 The way you do this is through understanding how to reset neural pathways in your brain.

 The cerebellum is your habit brain.
 It seeks efficiency, aims to keep you alive and protect you, and works really fast.
-This is your “fight or flight” primitive brain that wants to keep you alive.

 The prefrontal cortex is your goal setting brain that focuses on planning and is slower, and future focused.

 - Example: When you set a new income goal for your business, you do this from your prefrontal cortex.

 Both parts of your brain play a huge role in your ability to create new results you want in your future.